 The Agreement covers trade in industrial products as well as fish and marine products.
-In addition, bilateral agricultural arrangements between the individual EFTA countries and Israel have been concluded which form part of the instruments creating the free trade area.
+In addition, bilateral agricultural agreements between the individual EFTA States (Iceland, Norway and Switzerland) and Israel have been concluded which form part of the instruments creating the free trade area.

 - Trade in Goods